allenday/danbooru-tag-expander/README.md

 ## Features

 - Expand tags with their implications and aliases
+- **High-performance semantic relationship methods** for efficient tag processing
 - Support for both command-line and programmatic usage
 - Configurable output formats (text, JSON, CSV)
 - Progress tracking and detailed logging
 - Caching support for better performance

+## Performance Optimization

+**New in v0.2.3**: High-performance semantic relationship methods that provide complete transitive relationships without the overhead of full tag expansion:

+- **27,000+ tags/second** throughput for cached relationships
+- **No API calls** required for cached data
+- **Complete semantic relationships** including transitive implications and aliases
+- **Ideal for large-scale processing** of thousands of tags

 ## Graph Theory Concepts